confluentinc/commercial-se/README.md

-# commercial-se public demo repo
+# commercial-se public demo and workshop repo
+This repo contains the following curated by Commercial SE team:
-Confluent Cloud demos - Confluent Commercial SE team
+1. Confluent Cloud demos
+2. Confluent Cloud workshops

 # follow these best practices as outlined by devx
 1. Always start new branch from master.
 Do not push directly to master.